Technosoft2000/docker-calibre-web/README.md

 > Assigned owner ID: 1026
 > Using permissions for checks: 0772
 > Everyone has write access at /books
-[INFO] app.db and gdrive.db will be linked into /books
-> create app.db link /calibre-web/app/app.db assigned to source /books/app.db
+[INFO] The mapped volume for /books contains a Calibre database file 'metadata.db' which will be used [INFO] kindlegen (Amazon Kindle Generator) will be linked into /calibre-web/app/vendor [INFO] Creating the vendor directory: /calibre-web/app/vendor [INFO] Change the ownership of /calibre-web/app/vendor (including subfolders) to calibre:calibre
-> create gdrive.db link /calibre-web/app/gdrive.db assigned to source /books/gdrive.db
+> create kindlegen link /calibre-web/app/vendor/kindlegen assigned to source /calibre-web/kindlegen/kindlegen
 [INFO] Creating directory for temporary directories and files: /tmp [INFO] Change the ownership of /tmp (including subfolders) to calibre:calibre [INFO] Launching Calibre-Web ...